smasongarrison/syllabi/MegaSyllabus.md

 #### Git and Github

 Git is a version control system.
-Its original purpose was to help groups of developers work collaboratively on big software projects.
+Its original purpose was to help developers work collaboratively on big software projects.
 Git manages the evolution of a set of files – called a repository – in a structured way.
-Think of it like the "Track Changes" features from Microsoft Word.
+Think of it like the "Track Changes" feature from Microsoft Word.

 Github is a free IDE and hosting service for Git.
 As a Wake Forest student, you should be able to access the [GitHub Student Developer Pack for free](https://education.github.com/benefits?type=student).
 It includes a free PRO upgrade for your github account.

 <!--chapter:end:0100_syllabus.Rmd-->